 You: A company or organization with and active social media presence — two or more active social media accounts with a total number of fans, friends or followers over 5,000.
-(Yes, the number is somewhat arbitrary – the key is that the accounts are active and the students can collect data.)
+(Yes, the number is somewhat arbitrary – the key is that the accounts are active and the students can collect data.
+We can also look at email marketing and website traffic.)

 Me: A senior instructor in the School of Journalism & Communication at the University of Oregon with 20 teams of students eager to do social media research.